dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/cloud-seats-and-users.md

 <Lightbox src="/img/docs/dbt-cloud/Navigate To Account Settings.png" width="85%" title="Navigate to Account Settings" />

 2. In **Account Settings**, select **Billing**.
-3. Enter the number of developer seats you want and fill in the Payment information (including Billing information) and press 'Update Payment Information' button.
+3. Enter the number of developer seats you want and make sure you fill in all the payment details, including the **Billing Address** section.
+Leaving these blank won't allow you to save your changes.
+4. Press **Update Payment Information** to save your changes.

 <Lightbox src="/img/docs/dbt-cloud/faq-account-settings-billing.jpg" width="85%" title="Navigate to Account Settings -> Billing to modify billing seat count" />